mektigboy/huffing-ethernaut/README.md

 ## Acknowledgements

-This repository is inspired by or directly modified from many sources, primarily:
+This repository is inspired by or directly modified from the following resources:

 - [Ethernaut](https://github.com/OpenZeppelin/ethernaut)
 - [Huffmate](https://github.com/pentagonxyz/huffmate)